Singularity-free dynamical invariants-based quantum control: Methodology

 If the noise model is known, we can directly optimize the cost function.
 The expectation values of the Pauli operators can be expressed using the noise operator formalism as in Equation \ref{uvo}.
 Since the control Hamiltonian is constructed using dynamical invariants, the target state is perfectly achieved in the absence of noise.
 Thus we have $U_{\text{ctrl}}(T;\vec{\Theta})\rho_S(0) U_{\text{ctrl}}^\dagger(T;\vec{\Theta}) = \ket{\psi_T}\!\!\bra{\psi_T}:=\rho_T$ independent of $\vec{\Theta}$.
 This reduces the expression of the expectations to

-The noise operator $V_{\sigma_i}(T;\vec{\Theta})$ is dependent on the control Hamiltonian as per Equation \ref{eq:vo} and thus is dependent on $\vec{\Theta}$.
+The noise operator $V_{\lambda_j}(T;\vec{\Theta})$ is dependent on the control Hamiltonian as per Equation \ref{eq:vo} and thus is dependent on $\vec{\Theta}$.
 The cost function in Equation \ref{eq:cost} can then be expressed as

-where $w_i = \bra{\psi_T}\sigma_i\ket{\psi_T}$, which is also independent of $\vec{\Theta}$.
+where $w_j = \bra{\psi_T}\lambda_j\ket{\psi_T}$, which is also independent of $\vec{\Theta}$.
 We can then minimize the cost function with respect to $\vec{\Theta}$, to obtain the optimal control pulse.
-This ``whitebox'' approach is often applied in special cases such as weak coupling, where approximations via perturbative methods can be applied to obtain a tractable expression of $V_{\sigma_i}(T;\vec{\Theta})$.
-In this paper, we use Dyson expansion up to the second order to estimate the noise operator \cite{W6}, as defined in Supplementary Note 2.
+This ``whitebox'' approach is often applied in special cases such as weak coupling, where approximations via perturbative methods can be applied to obtain a tractable expression of $V_{\lambda_j}(T;\vec{\Theta})$ \cite{vo1}.

 On the other hand, if the noise model is not completely known, the approximation is not valid, or the expressions are intractable, the whitebox approach would not be suitable.
 In this case, we propose a more general machine learning approach \cite{W4,W2,qcml1,qcml2}.
-We construct an ML model with pulse parameters $\vec{\Theta}$ as input and expectations $\hat{\mathbb{E}}\{\sigma_i(T)\} $ as output.
-The model is trained using a dataset, consisting of pairs of the pulse parameters, and the corresponding expectations of the Pauli matrices.
+We construct an ML model with pulse parameters $\vec{\Theta}$ as input and expectations $\braket{\lambda_j(T)}$ as output.
+The model is trained using a dataset, consisting of pairs of the pulse parameters, and the corresponding expectations of the basis set.
 This dataset can be easily constructed experimentally, and does not require any inaccessible quantities or information about the unknown noise.
 The training of the model involves minimizing a loss function (such as Mean Square Error (MSE) between the model prediction and the actual output.
 Creating a large enough dataset as well as choosing a suitable model architecture is important to ensure high training accuracy while avoiding overfitting.
 This is essential for the success of the model-based ML approach.